FreeSync vs G-Sync – Which Is Best?

 Screen Tearing

 So what leads to screen tearing?
-Essentially, this problem arises when the GPU is trying to generate more frames than the monitor can show.
+Essentially, this issue arises when the GPU is trying to generate more frames than the monitor can display.

-For example, a GPU producing 100 FPS would be effectively pointless on a 60Hz monitor, as the numbers don’t correspond to each other.
+For example, a GPU producing 100 FPS would be essentially pointless on a 60Hz monitor, as the figures don’t correspond to each other.

 The monitor will try to display the 100 frames produced by the graphics card each second, but it will be unable to, as it’s only able to refresh itself 60 times per second.